Swright88/extending-testing/phase7/09_challenge.md

     the data if needed - see above) and talk on the video about what you're seeing, what's changed from the previous test(s) and what the data might be telling you.
+    * If useful, re-run the test, explaining why or what you're looking for.
-* At the end of the four tests below, speculate on what type of performance testing you have been doing, and what tests you might consider running next.
+* After running through each of the four tests below:
+  * Speculate on what type of performance testing you have been doing.
+  * What tests might you consider running next.

 | test_id | threads (users/requests) | `rampup` (s) | |
 |-|-|-|-|